dominguezdaniel/awsbytes/ckzkumg5k009b32s1arptbvua.md

-## Gucci buys land in The Sandbox to create experiences in the Metaverse
+## Gucci Buys Land in The Sandbox to Create Experiences in the Metaverse

 [Gucci](https://www.voguebusiness.com/technology/gucci-plans-virtual-world-for-gen-z-on-sandbox) is redoubling its commitment to the metaverse.